 PetSafe Smart Feed Automatic Feeder

-PetSafe is one of those brands that UK pet owners tend to trust.
-They’ve been around for decades, their products are widely available in UK pet shops, and their customer support operates on UK time zones.
-That last point sounds minor until you’ve tried to get tech support from a company that only operates on Pacific Standard Time.
+PetSafe is one of the brands that UK pet owners generally trust.
+It has been on the market for decades, products are widely available in UK pet shops, and customer support operates across UK time zones.
+This last point may seem minor, unless you try to get tech support from a company that only operates in Pacific Standard Time.

-The Smart Feed holds roughly 1.8kg of dry food.
-That’s smaller than the PETLIBRO or Wopet, but the dispensing mechanism is noticeably more precise.
-It uses a conveyor belt system rather than a gravity drop, which gives you much more accurate portion control.
-If your vet has your dog on a specific calorie intake, this level of precision is genuinely useful.
+Smart Feed holds roughly 1.8kg of dry food.
+It is smaller than PETLIBRO or Wopet, but the dispensing mechanism is noticeably more precise.
+It uses a conveyor belt system instead of a gravity drop, making portion control more accurate.
+If your vet has placed your dog on a specific calorie intake, this level of precision is genuinely useful.

 The app lets you schedule meals and dispense food on demand.
-You can set up to 12 meals per day with portions from 30g to 370g per serving.
-The app also tracks feeding history, so you can see when meals were dispensed and whether any were missed.
+You can set up to 12 meals per day, with portions ranging from 30g to 370g per serving.
+The app also tracks feeding history, so you can see when meals were dispensed and whether any meals were missed.

-Build quality is a step up from the budget options.
+Build quality is a step up from budget options.
 The base is weighted and stable.
-The locking lid is child-proof and dog-proof (within reason).
-The whole thing feels like it belongs in a proper kitchen rather than looking like a gadget you bought on a whim.
+The locking lid is child-proof and dog-proof, within reason.
+Overall, this feeder feels like part of a proper kitchen, not an impulse buy.

-Things to consider: the 1.8kg capacity means frequent refills for larger dogs.
-If you’ve got a 35kg Labrador eating 300g twice a day, you’ll be refilling the hopper every 3 days.
-The WiFi setup process can be fiddly.
-I had to try the connection process twice before it worked, and I’m comfortable with tech.
-Less tech-confident owners might find it frustrating.
+Things to consider: The 1.8kg capacity means frequent refills for larger dogs.
+If you have a 35kg Labrador that eats 300g twice a day, you’ll need to refill the hopper every 3 days.
+The WiFi setup process can be a bit fiddly.
+I had to try the connection process twice before it worked, and I was comfortable with the technology.
+This can be frustrating for less tech-confident owners.

 The conveyor belt mechanism can be noisy.
-One review I read described it as “like a printer starting up in the next room.”
-It doesn’t bother most dogs, but noise-sensitive breeds might find it startling at first.
+I read in one review that it sounds like “a printer starting up in the next room.”
+Most dogs aren’t bothered by this, but noise-sensitive breeds may find it initially startling.

-Which dogs may need another option: large breeds who eat big portions (the hopper is too small), owners who want a large capacity, and anyone who needs to feed wet food.
+Which dogs may need another option: Large breeds that eat large portions because the hopper is too small.
+Those owners who want a large capacity.
+And anyone who needs to feed wet food.

 Find it on Amazon UK or at the PetSafe website.